➀ Focus on Organization

 ➂ Schedule Breaks

 Just because you’re the business owner doesn’t mean that you don’t deserve breaks or need them any less than anyone else does.
+You need to try to maintain a work-life balance as best you can.

 To make sure that you take breaks, schedule them into your day and week.